Chelsoconn/theDOM/notes.md

 It's possible to write code that runs partly now, then pauses and continues to run later after a delay of milliseconds, minutes, hours, or even days.
 We call such code **asynchronous code**; it doesn't run continuously or even when the runtime encounters it.

 `setTimeout` is a global method that takes two arguments: a callback function and a time to wait specified in milliseconds (1/1000th of a second).
 It sets a timer that waits until the given time delay elapses, then invokes the callback function:

+`setTimeout()` is an asynchronous function, meaning that the timer function will not pause execution of other functions in the functions stack.
+In other words, you cannot use `setTimeout()` to create a "pause" before the next function in the function stack fires.

 ```js
 setTimeout(() => {